Funding - Innovation Accelerator Pilot Program

 Typical grants range between $15,000 and $50,000 per year, depending on the specific program and the individual proposal.
 Funds must be applied to specific tasks that increase the probability of translational success and outside funding and must be in compliance with Spectrum’s funding guidelines.

-Awards funded through Spectrum will be granted for the period May 1, 2018 through April 30, 2019 and must be completed in that timeframe.
+Awards funded through Spectrum will be granted for one year and must be completed in that timeframe.
 All unexpended funds will be forfeited if not spent within the 12-month award period.
 We encourage investigators to consider submitting requests less than the $50,000 maximum, as this will increase the probability of being funded and will enable us to award more grants.

 Open to Stanford faculty with PI eligibility (with UTL, MCL, NTLR faculty appointments.)